Dennis Prager: 'It's A Lie' To Call 3/5ths Compromise Racist

-Category: World Politics Hits: 4The right has lost their minds over UN Ambassador Linda Thomas-Greenfield daring to acknowledge America's "original sin of slavery", and the wingnuts over on OANN are attempting to rewrite history in response, with some help from Dennis Prager.
+Category: World Politics Hits: 11The right has lost their minds over UN Ambassador Linda Thomas-Greenfield daring to acknowledge America's "original sin of slavery", and the wingnuts over on OANN are attempting to rewrite history in response, with some help from Dennis Prager.
 Thomas-Greenfield made a recent appearance at the Rev. Al Sharpton‘s National Action Network’s 2021 virtual convention, and here's what she said that has right-wing world up in arms: “We have to acknowledge that we are an imperfect union and have been since the beginning,” she said.
 “I’ve seen for myself how the original sin of slavery weaved white supremacy into our founding documents and principles.”
 She touched upon her own background.
 “I have personally experienced one of America’s greatest imperfections.
 Those of us who experience racism cannot, and should not, internalize it, despite the impact it can have on our everyday lives.
 Racism is the problem of the racist.
 And it is the problem of the society that produces the racist.
 And in today’s world, that is every society,” she added.

 Read more https://crooksandliars.com/2021/04/dennis-prager-thomas-greenfield-three-fifths